Software-Tools-Fall-25/Group_3_Baseball_Savant/README.md

 ## 1. Introduction

-Our team analyzes **MLB batting performance indicators** using data from Baseball Savant covering the period from 2021–2025.
-This analysis focuses on metrics that are predictive of team and player success, such as: EV, OPS, ISO, OBP, and SLG.
+Our team analyzed **MLB batting performance indicators** using data from Baseball Savant covering the period from 2021–2025.
+This analysis focuses on metrics that are predictive of team and player success, such as EV, OPS, ISO, OBP, and SLG.

 **Decision-maker:**